 This is not even fake news, people.

 All thanks to the magical magic of chia seeds.
-Of the same fame as the 1970s Chia Pets.
+Of the same fame as 1970s Chia Pets.
 I swear.

 These little seeds have rocketed to the top of nearly every ‘superfoods’ list at some point in the last 5 years.
 We don’t believe in such things over here at How to Eat, but these little guys are pretty rad nonetheless.
-We’ve been experimenting with them as a binding agent and vegan substitute for eggs as well as a thickening agent for things like smoothies and smoothie bowls.
+We’ve been experimenting with them as a binding agent and vegan substitute for eggs, as well as a thickening agent for things like smoothies and smoothie bowls.

 I love this jam for a few reasons.
-It’s a much lower added-sugar alternative than traditional jam, which allows the flavour of all that perfect seasonal fruit to shine through.
+It’s a much lower added-sugar alternative than traditional jam, which allows the flavour from all that perfect seasonal fruit to shine through.
 It’s more of a fruit spread than a sugar spread.
 It’s awesome for kids and my daughter has loved every flavour combo I’ve tried.
-While I’ve used maple syrup as the added sweetener in this version, honey, granulated sugar, agave syrup or whatever your favourite is would work too.
+While I’ve used maple syrup as the added sweetener in this version, honey, granulated sugar, agave syrup or whatever your favourite is, would work too.
 I’ve also tested this recipe with raw fruit.
-It works, but it’s no as good in my opinion.
+It works, but it’s not as good in my opinion.
 The chia seeds also don’t absorb the colour of the jam as well, so it’s not as pretty.
 I like pretty jam.
 It’s totally worth the extra five minutes.